Duroc pig: Characteristics

 Originally, the Duroc was a very large pig, but not as large as was the Jersey Red.
 Today, it is a medium-sized breed with a moderately long body and a slightly dished face.
 The ears are drooping and not held erect.
 The color is often an orangish-brown, but ranges from a light-golden shade to a deep mahogany-red.
 The weight of a mature boar is about 882 pounds, and the sow is about 772 pounds.

+Use

+The breed started being used in shows around the 1950s.
+Durocs are predominantly kept for their meat, and are appreciated for their hardiness and quick but thorough muscle growth.